avpm96/carrito/README.md

 this is a shopping cart project that lists the products, adds the products to the cart, empties the cart and creates a new product , using react , hooks, useContext and style components.

+## challenge logic
+The logic test exercise can be found in the challenge.js document.
 ## Installation

 Install  with npm